Charlie Day: Films and other work

-In addition to Pacific Rim Uprising, in 2018, Day was in Drew Pearce's film Hotel Artemis, with Jodie Foster, Sterling K Brown, Sofia Boutella, Jeff Goldblum, Brian Tyree Henry, Jenny Slate, Zachary Quinto and Dave Bautista, where he played Acapulco the arms dealer.
-Most recently, Day played his first leading role in a romantic comedy as Peter on I Want You Back with Jenny Slate for Amazon Studios released on February 11, 2022.
+In addition to Pacific Rim Uprising, in 2018, Day was in Drew Pearce's film Hotel Artemis, with Jodie Foster, Sterling K. Brown, Sofia Boutella, Jeff Goldblum, Brian Tyree Henry, Jenny Slate, Zachary Quinto, and Dave Bautista, where he played Acapulco the arms dealer.
+Day played his first leading role in a romantic comedy as Peter in I Want You Back with Jenny Slate for Amazon Studios, which released on February 11, 2022.

 Day got his first film voice acting role in 2013 as the character Art in the Pixar animated film Monsters University.
 Following this, he voiced Benny in The Lego Movie (2014) and its sequel The Lego Movie 2: The Second Part (2019).
-In September 2021, Nintendo announced that Day would voice Luigi, in The Super Mario Bros.
-Movie, released on April 5, 2023, Day will reprise the role in the 2026 film The Super Mario Galaxy Movie.
-He has also expressed interest to reprise the role in a Luigi's Mansion film.
+In September 2021, Nintendo announced that Day would voice Luigi in The Super Mario Bros.
+Movie, which released on April 5, 2023.
+Day reprised his role in the 2026 film The Super Mario Galaxy Movie.
+He has also expressed interest in reprising the role in a Luigi's Mansion film.

-In 2018, Day began working on his feature directorial debut Fool's Paradise (previously titled El Tonto), starring Ken Jeong and himself, and featuring Ray Liotta, Kate Beckinsale, Adrien Brody, Common, Jason Sudeikis, Edie Falco and John Malkovich.
+In 2018, Day began working on his feature directorial debut Fool's Paradise (previously titled El Tonto), starring Ken Jeong and himself, and featuring Ray Liotta, Kate Beckinsale, Adrien Brody, Common, Jason Sudeikis, Edie Falco, and John Malkovich.
 Besides writing and producing, Day co-stars as a silent man from a psychiatric hospital who accidentally finds his way into celebrity with the help of an enterprising publicist (Jeong) before they lose it all.
 The film underwent several reshoots and was released on May 12, 2023.
+The film made $885,712 at the box office worldwide and received a 38% on review aggregator Rotten Tomatoes, with the critic consensus reading, "Fool's Paradise suggests Charlie Day may have a bright future as a director, but he'll need to find smarter and more consistently funny scripts."

+In 2023, it was announced that Day would star in the dark comedy film Kill Me (2026), directed and written by Peter Warren.

+In 2025, Day played supporting roles in two films.
+He was club owner Rick Richards in Jillian Bell's directorial debut, Summer of 69, and police detective Marty Metakawich in Ethan Coen's Honey Don't!.
+That same year, he also guest starred as his It's Always Sunny character in the ABC sitcom Abbott Elementary during a cross-over event.